nightscout/trio-docs/docs/EN/Getting-Started/ProjectStatistics.md

 The core part to the statistics is they stay up to date, and this is accomplished on of two ways:

 * for those using Nightscout servers, we are able to pull the needed statistics directly
-* for those not using Nightscout servers, they are able to configure iAPS to push data into us
+* for those not using Nightscout servers, they are able to configure Open-iAPS to push data into us

 In both cases, the process is meant to happen once a day, so that information is updated regularly.